 My fiancée spent one month doing Cize workout improving her overall fitness by a noticeable degree.
 To paraphrase her words, a dance workout was the only thing that had the ability to make her sweat after years of abstinence from fitness.

 So, if you are a beginner, consider including a dance workout routine once per week.
+Or at least something like the Piyo workout.

 If you are the type of person who thinks that holding yoga poses won’t amount to much, just take a look at professional yoga instructors.
 They are all toned and muscular without doing a single rep of body resistance workouts, or weightlifting for that matter.